tguerin/7omtech.io/_posts/2023-06-05-translucent-navigation-bar.md

  */
 ```

-This means that the app will not be drawn below the system navigation bar.
+This means that the app will not be drawn below the system navigation bar if API level < 29.

 ## Faking Translucence